varunjram/Vulcan-Translator/README.md

 Translation App.

 Feature:
 This application translates English to Vulcans (fictional extraterrestrial humanoid species in the Star Trek universe).
-Since this is a free translation there is a limit to the number of types that you can check its 60/day and 5/hour translations.
+Since this is a free translation there is a limit to the number of times that you can check its 60/day and 5/hour translations.

 ![preview](./images/preview.png)